scottrlarson/profession/content/memorials/memorial-my-home-computer-reflections-part-2.md

 If you want to contact me about this article, reach out to me at retrogaming at scottrlarson.com
 {{% /breakout %}}

-This article is the first part of a three part series:
+This article is the second part of a three part series:

 - [Reflections on the Home Computer Golden Age - Part 3: Amiga Games, The BBS Days & 3d Modeling](/memorials/memorial-my-home-computer-reflections-part-1/)
 - Reflections on the Home Computer Golden Age - Part 2: The C64 & A500